-For the funds of our category 'Impact focused'', we apply an additional impact framework, which consists of targeting specified global challenges with our investments as well as a proprietary impact measurement and analysis tool.
-We use this impact approach to exclusively invest in portfolio holdings that generate a measurable positive impact on the environment and/or society.
+For the funds of our category "Impact focused", we apply an additional impact framework, which consists of targeting specified global challenges with our investments as well as a proprietary impact measurement and analysis tool.
+We use this impact approach to exclusively invest in portfolio holdings that generate a measurable positive impact on the environment and/or society through their products and services.